 There are two kinds of woodworkers in the world: those who never use hand planes and those who do.
-But regardless of where you stand, or the kind of work you do, I’m convinced that there comes a point when a block plane is the only tool that can get a particular job done optimally.
+But regardless of where you stand or the kind of work you do, I’m convinced that there comes a point when a block plane is the only tool that can get a particular job done well.
 That’s why I’ve always had a regular block plane in my shop.
 I also happened to think it was working well for me.
 At least until ten years ago, that is.
 That’s when I discovered the very best block plane I’ve used to date and it’s still my favourite.
 It’s substantially better than my others, and it also happens to be designed and made entirely in Canada.
 That’s it below.

 The Veritas DX60 block plane pulls off the remarkable aesthetic trick of somehow combining a modern appearance with classic styling, though looks shouldn’t sway you when it comes to choosing a plane.
 Performance is what counts, and delivering smooth, controllable cuts is particularly challenging for block planes.
 That’s because of the way they’re typically used.

 Block planes are all about finely trimming parts so they come together flawlessly, and this usually means plenty of cross-grain work.
 It’s a tough assignment, and often results in torn, washboard edges that are worse than before you started.
 The Veritas block plane is easy to like because it cuts smoothly in so many situations – even on end grain.
 Keep the blade as sharp as a razor and this tool will regularly make you smile.

 The more I learn about woodworking, the more I realize that the key to success is precision.
 And sometimes achieving the greatest possible precision means turning to tools from other trades.
 A 6” machinist’s stainless steel rule is a classic example.